-This type of legislation is important because the fear of getting sued can cause "libel chill".
-In addition, defamation suits are extremely expensive and time consuming.
-Under such legislation, a successful claimant typically has their legal costs covered by the opposing party and may be entitled to additional damages if the court finds the suit was brought in bad faith.53
+Procedure.232 British Columbia's anti-SLAPP legislation, which came into force in 2019, is called the Protection of Public Participation Act, and was modelled after the Ontario Act.233 This type of legislation is important because the fear of getting sued can cause "libel chill".
+Also, defamation suits are extremely expensive and time consuming.
+Under such legislation, a successful claimant usually has their legal costs covered by the other party and may be entitled to additional damages if the court finds the suit was brought in bad faith.234